Joel-Schneider/pandemic/README.md

 __Caveats__

-* Does not predict what will happen COVID-19...
+* Does not predict what will happen with any real pandemic, including COVID-19...
 * DO NOT make decisions based on this tool!
 * Usage parameters likely to change.